-It is indeed possible to have issues when it comes to making that gravy you want to impress with.
+It is indeed possible to have issues when it comes to making that gravy you want to smother your food in.

 One of the most common things that can come up is the lumps that show up in your gravy when you begin to thicken it.

-Gravy should not form lumps if it is made properly, and we will discuss those best techniques below.
+Gravy should not form lumps if it is made properly, and I will discuss the best techniques below.

 However, should you encounter lumps in your gravy, don’t panic.

-All is not lost, either strain them out with a sieve or blend them in a blender.
+All is not lost, either strain them out with a sieve, or blend them with the aid of a blender.

-Another common problem is that your gravy is too thick or thin.
+Another common problem is that gravy is too thick or thin.

 If too thick you can add more stock to thin it.

 If your sauce is too thin, check below for the best ways to thicken your gravy.